cachix/git-hooks.nix/README.md

     }
    ```

+   Add `/.pre-commit-config.yaml` to `.gitignore`.

    Run `$ nix-shell` to execute `shellHook` which will:
-   - install git hooks
-   - symlink hooks to `.pre-commit-hooks/`
+   - build the tools and `.pre-commit-config.yaml` config file symlink which
+     references the binaries, for speed and safe garbage collection
-   - provide `pre-commit` executable that `git commit` will invoke
+   - provide the `pre-commit` executable that `git commit` will invoke

 ## Optional